Esteb37/Flixter/README.md

 The following **additional** features are implemented:

+* [x] Implemented Lazy Loading on main movie cataloge for seamless infinite scrolling

+* [x] Implemented catalogue menu to choose between Now Playing, Upcoming and Top Rated movies

 * [x] Added information with a second HTTP request:
   * [x] Release date
   * [x] Genre
   * [x] Runtime

-* [x] Retrieved similar movies with a third HTTP request and added posters to the movie pages
+* [x] Retrieved similar movies for selected title with an HTTP request and added their posters

 * [x] Implemented a scrolling view to allow movie information to overflow

 ## Video Walkthrough